Etiology of Nasal Congestion and Rhinorrhea

 Examination focuses on the nose and area over the sinuses.
 The face is inspected for focal erythema over the frontal and maxillary sinuses; these areas are also palpated for tenderness.
 Nasal mucosa is inspected for color (eg, red or pale), swelling, color and nature of discharge, and (particularly in children) presence of any foreign body.

-Symptoms and examination are often enough to suggest a diagnosis (see table Some Causes of Nasal Congestion and Rhinorrhea).
+Symptoms and examination are often enough to suggest a diagnosis (see table ).

 Testing is generally not indicated for acute nasal symptoms unless invasive sinusitis is suspected in a diabetic or immunocompromised patient; these patients usually should undergo CT.
 If a CSF leak is suspected, a sample of the discharge should be tested for the presence of beta-2 transferrin, which is highly specific for CSF.

 Specific conditions are treated.
 Symptomatic relief of congestion can be achieved with topical or oral decongestants.
-Topical decongestants include oxymetazoline, 2 sprays each nostril once/day or bid for 3 days.
-Oral decongestants include pseudoephedrine 60 mg bid.
+Topical decongestants include oxymetazoline, 2 sprays each nostril once/day or 2 times a day for 3 days.
+Oral decongestants include pseudoephedrine 60 mg 2 times a day.
 Prolonged use should be avoided.

-Viral rhinorrhea can be treated with oral antihistamines (eg, diphenhydramine 25 to 50 mg po bid), which are recommended because of their anticholinergic properties unrelated to their H2-blocking properties.
+Viral rhinorrhea can be treated with oral antihistamines (eg, diphenhydramine 25 to 50 mg orally 2 times a day), which are recommended because of their anticholinergic properties unrelated to their H2-blocking properties.

-Allergic congestion and rhinorrhea can be treated with antihistamines; in such cases, nonanticholinergic antihistamines (eg, fexofenadine 60 mg po bid) as needed provoke fewer adverse effects.
+Allergic congestion and rhinorrhea can be treated with antihistamines; in such cases, nonanticholinergic antihistamines (eg, fexofenadine 60 mg orally 2 times a day) as needed provoke fewer adverse effects.
 Nasal corticosteroids (eg, mometasone 2 sprays each nostril daily) also help allergic conditions.

 Antihistamines and decongestants are not recommended for children < 6 years.